6-toppings-1099/player/README.md

 A simple web app that can be coupled with any music downloader to stream your music collection across your local network!

+### WARNING
+This is an early project and nothing is subject to stay the same!

 ## Setup

  - Make sure your music is structured in a hierarchy of {artist}/{album}/{cover.jpg, *.mp3}